Supercomputer Predicts EPL Winner After Man City Beat Palace 3-0, Close Gap on Arsenal

 City’s hopes have improved slightly, with their probability rising to 14.32% after this result.

-Below is the league standings after matchweek 36, as shared on X:
+Below are the league standings after matchweek 36, as shared on X:

 To complete the comeback, Guardiola’s men must beat Bournemouth and Aston Villa while hoping Arsenal stumble against Burnley and Palace.